Booting from GPT

 Booting with EFI

-EFI Boot Loaders
+EFI Boot Loaders and Boot Managers

-Installing to (U)EFI
+Installing to EFI

 Every OS has installation quirks on any platform, and these can sometimes be frustrating, particularly if you're not familiar with them.
 I've done a number of test installations and conversions and have a few comments:

 Intel-based Macs employ EFI and GPT by default.
-Thus, as you might expect, booting Mac OS from a GPT disk is not a problem.
-I've used gdisk to manipulate Mac boot disks, although my tests have been limited since I've got just one Mac Mini.
-The biggest caveat seems to be following Apple's recommendations for partition sizing and placement.
-The need for 128 MiB of unpartitioned space after each OS X partition is particularly important; without that space, the OS X installer will refuse to install or upgrade on the partition.
+Thus, as you might expect, booting macOS from a GPT disk is not a problem.
+I've used gdisk to manipulate Mac boot disks, and macOS has never objected to gdisk-created disks, so long as I've followed Apple's partitioning recommendations.
+The need for 128 MiB of unpartitioned space after each macOS partition is particularly important; without that space, the macOS installer will refuse to install or upgrade on the partition.

 Booting from GPT on BIOS-Based Computers

 Most OSes have GPT-specific boot quirks on BIOS-based computers.
 The best, such as Linux, install and boot fine on GPT systems, so long as you follow the advice for creating appropriate partitions.
 Others, such as Windows, are much more challenging to get booting in this way.
+With all OSes, be aware that there are some buggy BIOSes that have problems booting from GPT disks.
+These problems can usually be overcome, but you should be aware of the issue before you try to set up a system to boot from a GPT disk in BIOS mode.

 Linux, GRUB, LILO, and SYSLINUX

 Note that if you've converted an MBR disk to GPT format, booting will fail even if you were previously using a GPT-aware version of GRUB.
 This is because the MBR and GPT boot-time code for GRUB is different; in fact, GRUB installs part of itself just after the MBR on MBR-based disks (when you install it to the MBR), but that space becomes used by GPT on GPT disks, so converting MBR to GPT will wipe out part of GRUB.
-Re-installing a GPT-aware GRUB, as just described, will correct this problem.
+Re-installing a GPT-aware GRUB will correct this problem.

 The SYSLINUX boot loader is another Linux boot loader that includes GPT support.
 This support resides in the MBR and redirects the boot process to a partition with the Legacy BIOS Bootable flag set.
 AFAIK, no Linux distribution relies on SYSLINUX to boot from a GPT disk, but you could set yours up to use this boot method if you liked.